Freedom Football League

-The Freedom Football League (FFL) is a planned professional spring-summer american football minor league.
+The Freedom Football League (FFL) was a planned professional spring-summer American football minor league.
+The league was set to begin play in 2019 after the announcement of several teams, but as of 2024, there have been no further developments and the project is believed to have been abandoned.

 History

 The Freedom Football League was announced on December 6, 2018 by Ricky Williams on ESPN's Outside the Lines.
 Williams indicated there were 100 initial stakeholders plus additional financing planned.
 He also announced the teams' locations and names.

 In 2019, the league was planning to make a series of private and public equity offerings.
 While ESPN reports that no set first season date, Sporting News indicated 2020 for the first season, but there have been no formal announcements from the league since.
-As of 2022, the league's website remains active but there have been no further developments.
+As of 2024, the league's website is shut down.

 Premise and rules

 At the time of the league's announcement, indications had been that it would not necessarily follow 11-on-11 standard outdoor rules and would more closely resemble a seven-on-seven format similar to the A7FL, a national semi-professional league.

 The FFL was overtly ideological.
 Its ownership structure is built around the premise that the current professional football landscape is dominated by billionaires; hence, its name is derived from the freedom it intended to give its players from the closely held structure of other professional leagues by offering equity stakes to players.
 The FFL claims it would not discourage its players from politics, such as kneeling during the national anthem.

 All teams except for last-placed team in the conference would qualify for the playoffs.
 The first round would've been the Conference Semifinals, consisting of the top-seed hosting the fourth seed, and the second hosting the third.
 The winners would've advanced to the Conference Finals, and the conference winners would've played for the League Championship.